What is Erb’s Palsy?

 By contacting us, you will have taken a positive step towards seeking justice and the compensation deserved for your child’s suffering.
 We deal with every situation in an empathetic, professional manner and will make a thorough assessment of your case.

 Our legal team are committed to ensuring clients feel listened to throughout the claims process.
-We will quickly establish the facts of your case and explain our strategy for obtaining compensation for Erb’s palsy in straight-forward terms.
+We will quickly establish the facts of your case and explain our strategy for obtaining Erb’s palsy compensation in straight-forward terms.
 From the beginning to end of proceedings, we will ensure that you feel fully informed and supported.

 What is the process of making a claim?

-The team at IBB Solicitors can assist you with evaluating whether or not you have a chance of successfully claiming compensation and then work on a strategy for how to ensure that compensation for your child’s Erb’s palsy is awarded.
+The team at IBB Law can assist you with evaluating whether or not you have a chance of successfully claiming compensation and then work on a strategy for how to ensure that compensation for your child’s Erb’s palsy is awarded.
 We strive to make clients feel as relaxed and confident as possible about their case by keeping them informed and up-to-date on its progress.

-Once we have established the case for negligence, our solicitors will inform the NHS Trust or authority responsible for the hospital in which you gave birth, that you are making a claim for compensation on behalf of your child for Erb’s palsy.
+Once we have established the case for negligence, our Erb’s palsy solicitors will inform the NHS Trust or authority responsible for the hospital in which you gave birth, that you are making a claim for compensation on behalf of your child for Erb’s palsy.

-The relevant authority will have 90 days to conduct its own investigation into the matter, and either admit negligence occurred or challenge the claim.
+The relevant authority will have 90 days to conduct its own investigation into the matter, and either admit negligence occurred or challenge the Erb’s palsy claim.
 If the claim is challenged, we will issue court proceedings as soon as practicable.

 We believe in our clients and are driven to ensure they receive compensation for their suffering and that of their child.
 You can be confident of our in-depth understanding of the litigation process and our ability to instruct highly-qualified, experienced counsel to advocate for you in court if required.